amine-el-amrani/QA_Python_Project/README.md

 ```

 5. Compatibility tests:

-he application is automatically tested on multiple Python versions and operating systems via GitHub Actions to ensure compatibility.
+The application is automatically tested on multiple Python versions and operating systems via GitHub Actions to ensure compatibility.

 - Tested environments:
     - Python versions: 3.9, 3.10
     - Operating systems: Ubuntu, Windows, macOS

 6. BDD (Behavior-Driven Development):

 BDD tests are written with Behave to validate API behaviors via Gherkin scenarios.

 To run the BDD tests: